rexrainbow/phaser3-rex-notes/docs/docs/dynamictext.md

 - `height` : Fixed height.
     - A number : Height of this dynamic-text game object.
     - `undefined` : Height of this dynamic-text game object will be set after invoked `runWordWrap` method.
+- `resolution` : The resolution the content is rendered to its internal canvas at.
+Default value is `1`.
 - `padding` : Padding of bounds.
     - A number
     - `padding.left`, `padding.right`, `padding.top`, `padding.bottom`